-- Disinfect your clothes using washer and dryer
+- Disinfect your clothes using a washer and dryer

 During the summer and spring season in Toronto, ants come out in their groves from their hiding places.
 Common types of ants found in Toronto include the Carpenter ant (Camponotus), pharaohs ants (Monomorium pharaonis), pavement ants (Tetramoriumaespitum) and fire ants (Myrmica Rubra).

 Some ants possess wings, others are wingless.
 Smaller ants measure approximately 1/6th to 1/32 inches.
 Bigger ants like the Carpenter ant are about 13 millimetres or ½ inch long.
-You will find different colours of ants to include black, red, brown, or red ants with most having stripes.
+You will find different colours of ants including black, red, brown, or red ants with most having stripes.

 Ants reside more outside the home.
-They, however, are attracted to the house in search of foods, water, and warmth.
+They, however, are attracted to the house in search of food, water, and warmth.
 Common ants found in the home include the Carpenter, pharaoh and pavement ants.
 Pavement ants, for instance, are fond of wreaking your lawns, pathways, gardens and indoors.
-Carpenter ants cause structural damage, creating sawdust out of your furniture like cabinet and other wood objects.
+Carpenter ants cause structural damage, creating sawdust out of your furniture like cabinets and other wood objects.

 Health Implications of Ants